Scalingo/php-buildpack/README.md

 ### Configuration Directives

-This buildpack supports configuration through directives placed in the `heroku` key in the `extra` object.
+This buildpack supports configuration through directives placed in the `paas` key in the `extra` object.

 #### framework